 Related article – Which are the most rated TV stands with electric fireplaces for 2022?

 While almost all experts agree that bigger is better when it comes to TVs, there are cases when a TV can be too big for a specific room or seating position.
 This can happen when you are watching lower-resolution content, which can become literally unwatchable if you are too close to an extremely large TV with a high resolution.

-Also, if the TV is so big that you can see the pixels and other details which you are not supposed to see, your viewing experience can be seriously affected.
+Also, if the TV is so big that you can see the pixels and other details that you are not supposed to see, your viewing experience can be seriously affected.